nrietze/ACE-biomass/README.md

 # Code and documentation
-This repository contains the code and output for Zemlianskii et al. (in prep.): Finding northernmost baselines: high variability of landscape-level biomass on Eurasian polar desert islands.
+This repository contains the code and output for Zemlianskii et al. (in prep.): Finding northernmost baselines: high variability of above-ground biomass on Eurasian polar desert islands.

 > [!WARNING]
 > Update when officially done.